 Resourcing Council Services - Council Rates

-The wide range of services provided and community infrastructure maintained by your local Council must be paid for.
+Services and community infrastructure provided by your local Council must be paid for.
 Information on or linked to this page is designed to assist in understanding the role of Council Rates today and how the rating system works.
 Councils receive some funding in grants from other governments and raise some funds in user fees and charges, however about 68% of their revenue comes from the only tax they are allowed to raise: Council Rates.

-The pie chart (left) outlines the areas in which Councils spend in a typical year.
+The pie chart outlines the areas in which Councils spend in a typical year.

 Council Rates are based on simple principles, have low administrative costs and are the subject of virtually no evasion or avoidance, so people who do the right thing are not subsidising tax avoiders - however understanding how the general system and various options available to Councils impact on individual ratepayers can be complex.
 This information seeks to outline those complexities to promote better understanding of the rating system.
 It is important however that you read the information on your rates notice, talk to your own Council directly and that you are aware that if rates are not paid by the due date then late payment fees may be applied.